Saudi telco, owner of 26% of Viva, is seeking full control of its unit, which has rapidly won market share

 Prior to the IPO, STC paid $980 million for Viva's licence in 2007 and now seems determined to take full control.

 Foreign exchange losses and tough competition have prompted some Gulf operators to reduce their international footprint.

-Kuwait's dinar is pegged to a basket of currencies in which the dollar is thought to have a heavy weighting, while the Saudi riyal is pegged to the U.S. currency, meaning there is little foreign exchange risk for STC in raising its Viva stake.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Kuwait's dinar is pegged to a basket of currencies in which the dollar is thought to have a heavy weighting, while the Saudi riyal is pegged to the U.S. currency, meaning there is little foreign exchange risk for STC in raising its Viva stake.finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.